Sabreclaw/catboost-xgboost-lightgbm/model-server/README.md

 ## Debug logging
-You can enable verbose logs from the server without changing your run command much.
+Verbose server logs can be enabled without significant changes to the run command.

 Options:
 - Set environment variable LOG_LEVEL=DEBUG (takes precedence), or set DEBUG=1 for a quick toggle.